SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_DA-SR6802+.md

 # Imagine Communications DA-SR6802+

-The Imagine Communications DA-SR6802+ driver uses both serial and smart-serial communication.
+The Imagine Communications DA-SR6802+ connector uses both serial and smart-serial communication.
 It can be used to monitor and configure an amplifier card in an Imagine Communications frame.
 It allows alarm monitoring of all important parameters.

 ## About